-Would you rather be talented or be tough, like in have grit?
+Would you rather be talented or be tough, as in have grit?
 And, how much would you want?
 In fact, how much talent do you believe you really need to be successful?
 These are interesting questions to consider.

 If I can be honest, on many occasions, I’ve found myself desiring more talent for certain things.
 I used to believe that unless you were blessed with the right DNA, you have a major disadvantage to others with talent, which meant making peace with average results.
 But I eventually learned it was all a myth.